brainTrain/mousefart/README.md

 FAQ
 ----
 ###Why?
 Why not?
 This was more of a "Hey, what can I do that is more fun than javascript programming?
-A jQuery plugin involing farts!"
+A jQuery plugin involving farts!"

 ###Where are your tests?
-I did this in 30 minutes (most of it finding the dog poop image) so please don't expect much.
+I did this in 30 minutes (most of it finding the dog poop image), so please don't expect much.

 ###What do I expect if I fork it?